pymo/ppk_bluetooth/README.md

 # Palm Portable Keyboard Bluetooth Adapter

-This project is a DIY bluetooth adapter for the Palm Portable Keyboards (PPK), so you can use it with any phone, tablet or laptop that supports BLE (i.e. Bluetooth 4.0 or later).
+This project is a DIY Bluetooth module for the Palm Portable Keyboards (PPK), so you can assemble it to your PPK and use it with any host that supports BLE (Bluetooth 4.0 and later).
 The cost of the materials are around 15~35 US dollars, depending on which version you build.

-I've made a small batch of the version 2 adapter for sale.
+I've made a small batch of the version 3 adapter for sale.
 Here is the link to the product: https://www.tindie.com/products/26595/

 Demo on Youtube: